geoserver/geoserver/doc/en/user/source/extensions/inspire/using.rst

    spa=es
    swe=sv

 The entries of the above list represent the available INSPIRE language code matched with the corresponding ``ISO 639-1`` code.
-The mapping to the ``ISO 639-1`` code is needed in order to take advantage of GeoServer internationalization support.
+The GeoServer internationalization support is based on OWS 2.0, and thus using ISO codes internally.
+The INSPIRE module maps on the fly the INSPIRE names to ISO codes based on the above property file.
 The property file can be overridden by placing a properties file named ``available_languages.properties`` in the ``inspire`` directory inside the GeoServer data directory.